mohansenthil/CountryCodes/README.md

 The Country Code Library provides a collection of two-letter and three-letter country codes according to the ISO 3166-1 standard, as well as it provides USA, China and Canada Province codes (State codes / adminstrative division codes).
-In addition, it includes telephone calling codes for countries across the world.
+In addition, it includes telephone calling codes, currency codes, currency Symbols for countries across the world.

 This library can be accessed with ease through static fields by any .NET framework.